RookieOven/rookieoven/_posts/2016-08-05-startup-spotlight-appointedd.md

 ##Appointing you in the right direction:

-Bad pun aside, we’ve seen companies help organize businesses before but Appointedd has it’s own special touch within the booking industry.
+Bad pun aside, we’ve seen companies help organise businesses before but Appointedd has it’s own special touch within the booking industry.
 This online booking and business management software company has taken Scotland by storm!
-I got an opportunity to talk with Marc Blake, Appoitedd’s Marketing Manager to discuss more about this fantastic startup.
+I got an opportunity to talk with Marc Blake, Appointedd’s Marketing Manager to discuss more about this fantastic startup.

 Marc describes Appointedd as a company which “allows all kinds of different small, independent, businesses to take online bookings from their website, Facebook and really any online presence.
 Then once that booking is made the software can manage that booking right the way through their business.
 The whole business can be managed all in one place.”